raspberrypi/documentation/configuration/config-txt/video.md

 Note that there is a [pixel clock limit](https://www.raspberrypi.org/forums/viewtopic.php?f=26&t=20155&p=195443#p195443).The highest supported mode is 1920x1200 at 60Hz with reduced blanking.

+#### hdmi_force_mode

+Setting to 1 will remove all other modes except the ones specified by `hdmi_mode` and `hdmi_group` from the internal list, meaning they will not appear in any enumerated lists of modes.
+This option may help if a display seems to be ignoring the `hdmi_mode` and `hdmi_group` settings.

+#### edid_content_type

+Force the edit content type to a specific value.

+The options are:
+ - 0 = EDID_ContentType_NODATA, content type none.
+ - 1 = EDID_ContentType_Graphics, content type graphics, ITC must be set to 1
+ - 2 = EDID_ContentType_Photo, content type photo
+ - 3 = EDID_ContentType_Cinema,  content type cinema
+ - 4 = EDID_ContentType_Game,  content type game

 ### Which values are valid for my monitor?

 Your HDMI monitor may only support a limited set of formats.
 To find out which formats are supported, use the following method: